 Courtney is the proud owner of two rescue hounds, Bruno the Greyhound (pictured) and Myles the Whippet.

 In her spare time she enjoys seeing live music, going to the beach, spending time with her family and friends and spoiling Bruno and Myles.

 Linda started with us in May 2011, she has been nursing since 2006 and completed her Certifcate IV in Veterinary Nursing in 2011.
 The things that Linda most enjoys about being a veterinary nurse is the close monitoring and care of hospital patients, assisting in surgery and helping to bring new life into the world with our reproduction clinic.
 Most of her work is heavily involved in the reproduction lab and assisting with reproduction consultations.

 Linda is the proud owner of a Border Collie, “Sari” and doggysitter to a chocolate Labrador, “Charlie”.

-Linda enjoys a nice glass of wine, getting away with friends and relaxing on the couch with a good movie.
+Linda enjoys a nice glass of wine, getting away with friends and family and relaxing with a fantasy novel.